HISTORY OF WCUCC

 Susan Langner was hired in 2011 as the church’s first full time Director of Youth Ministry, focusing on teens.
 Susan is currently our student pastor.

 Pastor Steindam retired in 2013 after serving WCUCC for almost 23 years.
-Rev. Jay Groat took on the duties of Senior Pastor in the fall of 2013.
+Rev. Jay Groat joined the ministerial staff in the fall of 2013.

 WCUCC began with a vision of welcoming all and being a “10% or more” mission church.
 Numbers of participants, staff members, technology and more have all grown.
 But those fundamental principles of welcome in Christ’s name and strong mission remain at the center of all the church does.